General Privacy Policy

 The contact details can be found in the Imprint.

-2. Collection and storage of personal data and type and purpose of processing
+2. Collection and storage of personal data, and type and purpose of use

 a) Access data and log files